 Emanuele Gori was born in Viareggio, in the Italian region of Tuscany in 1956.
 At the age of fourteen, he was accepted for study at the Liceo Artistico in Carrara, where he studied until 1974, exhibiting during those years in Carrara and Viareggio.
 At the Viareggio International Competition in 1972 he was, at the age of 16, among the prizewinners selected from over 200 established international artists, his paintings being shown at one of the city’s galleries to great acclaim.

-He moved to London in 1976, attracted by the ‘gothic horror’ of 1970’s Britain: ‘I lived in Florence where there is beauty and light everywhere, but for some Italians, the gloom and doom of northern Europe is exciting, strange and exotic.’
+He moved to London in 1976, attracted by the ‘gothic horror’ of 1970’s Britain: ‘I had been living in Florence where there is beauty and light everywhere, but for some Italians the gloom and doom of northern Europe is exciting, strange and exotic.’

-Emanuele has held exhibitions in Italy and London, and his work is held in private collections in Italy, Great Britain, France, Germany, the Netherlands, the United States and Australia.
+He has exhibited paintings, sculptures, ceramics and etchings in regular one-man shows every four years in London galleries and his work is held in private collections in Italy, Great Britain, France, Germany, the Netherlands, the United States and Australia.